80HD-0/MeshNetClient/README.md

 <a href="https://trello.com/invite/b/68c7a784d03d36e302e0d9dd/ATTIa1839df58c4c156fbfe0cbfc5ed693e9DC881950/meshnetclient">Trello todo board</a>

 # Building it
-Use VSCode or the releases (you'll need to create the /build/Debug directories if you want to do VSCode)
+Use VSCode or the releases (you'll need to create the /build/ directory if you want to do VSCode, and the home dir might need to be changed)

 ## Versioning scheme
 Example: 1   .
 2   .
 3<br><br>